Generic selectors

 • renovating a conference room and adding additional storage space.

-Phase 2 completion (hospital in-patient renovations) is anticipated by the fall of 2024, therefore increasing hospital capacity.
+Phase 2 completion is anticipated by the fall of 2024, therefore further increasing hospital capacity.

 Russell Health Centre (Cancer Care unit building expansion)

-Construction on the addition to the Russell Health Centre for an expanded cancer care unit is entering the final stages.
-Once complete, the project will add another 3,300 sq.-ft. to the health centre’s existing CancerCare Manitoba chemotherapy treatment space.
-This is roughly four times the size of the current space and will include:
+Construction on the addition to the Russell Health Centre for an expanded cancer care unit is complete.
+The expansion project added another 3,300 sq.-ft. to the health centre’s existing CancerCare Manitoba chemotherapy treatment space.
+This is roughly four times the size of the former space and included:

 • replacement of the existing nursing station and medication storage area;